sakaki-/bcm2711-kernel-bis/README.md

 This project contains a weekly autobuild of the default branch (currently, `rpi-4.19.y`) of the [official Raspberry Pi Linux source tree](https://github.com/raspberrypi/linux), for the [64-bit Raspberry Pi 4](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/).

 As with its sister project [bcm2711-kernel](https://github.com/sakaki-/bcm2711-kernel), the baseline build configuration is the upstream `bcm2711_defconfig`, wherein the first 12 hex digits of the tip commit SHA1 hash plus `-p4` are appended to `CONFIGLOCALVERSION` (with a separating hyphen).
-However, in *this* project, `-bis` is additionally appended to `CONFIGLOCALVERSION`, and (more importantly) additional tweaks are *also* applied to the kernel configuration before building, by running the [`conform_config.sh`](https://github.com/sakaki-/bcm2711-kernel-bis/blob/master/conform_config.sh) script.
+However, in *this* project, `-bis` is additionally appended to `CONFIGLOCALVERSION`, and (more importantly) additional tweaks are *also* applied to the kernel source and configuration before building, by running the [`patch_kernel.sh`](https://github.com/sakaki-/bcm2711-kernel-bis/blob/master/patch_kernel.sh) and [`conform_config.sh`](https://github.com/sakaki-/bcm2711-kernel-bis/blob/master/conform_config.sh) scripts, respectively.

-> If you have changes you'd like to apply to the kernel config used by this project, please submit a PR targeting the [`conform_config.sh`](https://github.com/sakaki-/bcm2711-kernel-bis/blob/master/conform_config.sh) script.
+> If you have changes you'd like to apply to the kernel config used by this project, please submit a PR targeting the [`patch_kernel.sh`](https://github.com/sakaki-/bcm2711-kernel-bis/blob/master/patch_kernel.sh) or [`conform_config.sh`](https://github.com/sakaki-/bcm2711-kernel-bis/blob/master/conform_config.sh) script, as appropriate.
 Changes should target the *end* of the script.
-Only edits which use the bundled convenience functions `set_kernel_config` and (rarely) `unset_kernel_config` will be considered for merging.
+Only edits which use the bundled convenience functions `apply_pr` (for `patch_kernel.sh`) and `set_kernel_config` and (rarely) `unset_kernel_config` (for `conform_config.sh`) will be considered for merging.
 Modularization is prefered wherever possible.
 Please include a short comment describing the changes, ideally including a link or bug ID.

 A new build tarball is automatically created and uploaded as a release asset each week (unless the tip of the default branch is unchanged from the prior week, or an error occurs during the build process).
 The versions of the builds in this project will always mirror those of [bcm2711-kernel](https://github.com/sakaki-/bcm2711-kernel).